Elephant | A coalescence of beautiful influences

 Rock rooting in blues and folk music

-Keith Richards, for instance, used Open G tuning for the recording of the Stones’ epic Brown Sugar, on a blonde 1954 Blackguard Telecaster he nicknames ‘Micawber.’
+Keith Richards, for instance, used Open G tuning to record the Stones’ epic Brown Sugar, on a blonde 1954 Blackguard Telecaster he nicknames ‘Micawber.’
 This is the character from Charles Dickens’ novel, David Copperfield.
 White’s nods to the influence of Richard’s guitar style – as well as the joyful admittance of his musical inheritance – is just one of many reasons behind the scope of his music-making.
-A man who took what came before him, and then became more than a sum of these parts, turning out a sound all of his own.
+A man who took what came before him, and then became more than a sum of these parts, turning out a sound of his own.